The Complete Project Manager with CAPM® and PMP® Prep

 • Learn how to execute a project from start to finish

-• Be familiar with most common project management concepts and terminology
+• The most common project management concepts and terminology

 • Master the creation of project-driven budgets and timelines

-• Follow concepts from The Guide to the Project Management Body of Knowledge (PMBOK® Guide)
+• Concepts from The Guide to the Project Management Body of Knowledge (PMBOK® Guide)

 How you will benefit